zhlint-project/zhlint/docs/design.md

 We can parse a piece of _plain text content_ into structured tokens:

-- **Groups**: Usually the content wrapped by a pair of quotes.
-The quotes should always be paired, which means every left quote should technically have a paired right quote accordingly.
-A piece of _plain text content_ actually composes several nested groups.
+- **Groups**: Usually the content wrapped by a pair of quotations.
+The quotations should always be paired, which means every left quotation mark should technically have a paired right quotation mark accordingly.
+A piece of _plain text content_ is considered composing several nested groups.
 So the groups determine the whole structure of the _plain text content_.
 - **Marks**: Usually a pair of brackets, not the content they wrap.
 The brackets should always be paired, which means every left bracket should technically have a paired right bracket accordingly.
 We don't track the nested structure of brackets since in real world the usage of brackets are very flexible, like a hyper format.
 So we just track their positions without structures.
-- **Letters**: Have 2 types: half-width (English) and full-width (Chinese).
-Concequtive half-width letters or concequtive full-width letters can be considered as one token.
+- **Letters**: Have 2 types: halfwidth (Western) and fullwidth (CJK).
+Concequtive halfwidth letters or concequtive fullwidth letters can be considered as one token.
-- **Punctuations**: Except quotes and brackets, have 2 types: half-width and full-width.
+- **Punctuations**: We break down punctuations into 4 types:
+  - _pause or stop_ (e.g. comma, period, colon, semicolon, question mark, exclamation mark)
+  - _brackets_ as marks
+  - _quotations_ as groups
+  - _others_ (e.g. dashes, ellipsis, interpuncts, proper noun marks, solidi, etc.)
+  - for each type, they also have both halfwidth and fullwidth ones.
-- **Hyper wrappers**: e.g. inline wrappers like bolds, italics, links, etc. including pairs of HTML tags.
+- **Hyper marks**: e.g. inline wrappers like bolds, italics, links, etc. including pairs of HTML tags.
-- **Hyper content**: e.g. inline content like images, code, etc. including self-closed HTML tags.
+- **Raw content**: e.g. inline content like images, code, etc. including self-closed HTML tags.
+The code is named as _code content_ in the following.
+The others are named as _hyper content_.
 - **Spaces**.

 <!-- TODO: an example -->

 **Parsing options**

-- `noSinglePair: true | undefined = true`: with this option on, the parser will report if there is any unpaired quotes or brackets.
+- `noSinglePair: true | undefined = true`: with this option on, the parser will report if there is any unpaired quotations or brackets.
-- Additionally, there is no option for that, however, for a better analysis further, the parser will treat single quotes as a letter when it's between English letters without spaces (_as a shorthand_) e.g. `what's up`.
+- Additionally, there is no option for that, however, for a better analysis further, the parser will treat single quotations as a letter when it's between English letters without spaces (_as a shorthand_) e.g. `what's up`.

 **Simplified token types**